jadijadi/lpic1book/content/1024_use_debian_package_management.md

 -rw-r--r-- root/root      1769 2019-09-19 18:25 ./usr/share/doc/bzr/copyright
 ```

-Or install a deb packages (without its dependencies) or check its status:
+Or install a deb package (without its dependencies) or check its status:

 ```text
 $ dpkg -s bzr